shellhazard/bucketbuster/README.md

 ## Usage

-The program will attempt to fingerprint the URL you provide with a specific cloud provider (Firebase).
+The program will attempt to fingerprint the URL you provide with a specific cloud provider.
 If it can't find a match, it will assume your provided URL is the root of a generic S3 compatible storage bucket.

 ```
 # Enumerate keys in the target S3 bucket and write their URLs to links.txt, then pass to wget